 - The voter and assistant must complete the Request for Assistance form (ELECT-649 (AB)). - Follow the instructions on the form carefully. - The voter may request assistance because of a physical disability or inability to read or write.
-"If [the voter] is unable to read and write or disabled for any cause other than blindness, [he or she] may designate an officer of election or some other person to assist [...] other than the voter's employer or agent of that employer, or officer [...] of the voter's union."210 - A blind voter may "designate an officer of election or any other person to assist him." - "In any precinct in which an electronic voting machine is available that provides an audio ballot, the officers of election shall notify a voter requiring assistance [...] that such machine is available for him [or her] to use to vote in privacy without assistance."
-However, the voter is not required to use this equipment. - For any voter who indicates that they have a visual impairment or print disability and indicates that they will require assistance on their application, the general registrar is required to offer and provide the applicant with the ballot marking tool with screen reader assistive technology. - Blind or sight-impaired voters do not have to sign the assistance form; blind voter's assistants must sign.213 - ""Neutral observers" or "authorized representatives" from the party/candidate at the polling place "shall not be allowed in any case to provide assistance to any voter [...] or to wear any indication that they are authorized to assist voters either inside the polling place or within 40 feet of any entrance to the polling place."
-214 - If a voter requests that her ballot be translated and has not designated an individual to assist her take the following steps: - "An officer of election, before he assists as interpreter, [must] inquire of the representatives authorized to be present [...] whether they have a volunteer available who can interpret for the voter."215 - However, authorized representatives or volunteer interpreters often will not be present at absentee voting locations.
+"If [the voter] is unable to read and write or disabled for any cause other than blindness, [he or she] may designate an officer of election or some other person to assist [...] other than the voter's employer or agent of that employer, or officer [...] of the voter's union."207 - A blind voter may "designate an officer of election or any other person to assist him." - "In any precinct in which an electronic voting machine is available that provides an audio ballot, the officers of election shall notify a voter requiring assistance [...] that such machine is available for him [or her] to use to vote in privacy without assistance."
+However, the voter is not required to use this equipment. - For any voter who indicates that they have a visual impairment or print disability and indicates that they will require assistance on their application, the general registrar is required to offer and provide the applicant with the ballot marking tool with screen reader assistive technology. - Blind or sight-impaired voters do not have to sign the assistance form; blind voter's assistants must sign.210 - ""Neutral observers" or "authorized representatives" from the party/candidate at the polling place "shall not be allowed in any case to provide assistance to any voter [...] or to wear any indication that they are authorized to assist voters either inside the polling place or within 40 feet of any entrance to the polling place."211 - If a voter requests that her ballot be translated and has not designated an individual to assist her take the following steps: - "An officer of election, before he assists as interpreter, [must] inquire of the representatives authorized to be present [...] whether they have a volunteer available who can interpret for the voter."212 - However, authorized representatives or volunteer interpreters often will not be present at absentee voting locations. - If available, only one interpreter from each party shall be allowed to listen to interpretation by the Officer of Election.213

-212 See the Code of Virginia §24.2-649(E).
+209 See the Code of Virginia §24.2-649(E).

-214 See the Code of Virginia §§24.2-604(C),(I).
+See the Code of Virginia $\S\S24.2-604(C)$,(I).

-215 See the Code of Virginia §24.2-649(C).
+212 See the Code of Virginia §24.2-649(C).